TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 ## 3. Performance

-gpexpand might take days to expand big clusters, so it is important to reduce its impact to workload during expansion, and to improve gpexpand's performance.
+hdbexpand might take days to expand big clusters, so it is important to reduce its impact to workload during expansion, and to improve hdbexpand's performance.

-gpexpand in 5.x firstly changes all hash distributed tables to randomly distributed tables, then expands those tables one by one to new nodes.
+hdbexpand in 5.x firstly changes all hash distributed tables to randomly distributed tables, then expands those tables one by one to new nodes.
 Thus data locality is lost during expansion, query performance is bad, and lots of tuples needs to move.
 Greenplum 6 improves both of them.